Oldbury-on-the-Hill, St Arild's Church

 History, tourist information, and nearby accommodation

-Arild's sancity seems to rely on the story that she resisted the unwelcome advances of Muncius, who cut off her head.
-She was buried beside her holy well, but later her bones were transfered to Gloucester Cathedral.
+Arild's sanctity seems to rely on the story that she resisted the unwelcome advances of a suitor named Muncius, who cut off her head after she rejected him.
+She was buried beside her holy well, but later her bones were transferred to Gloucester Cathedral.
 Miracles were later reported at her tomb.

 St Arild's is no longer in regular use and is cared for by the Churches Conservation Trust.

 Attraction Type: Historic Church

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods:

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Ozleworth, St Nicholas Church - 3.7 miles (Historic Church)